department-of-veterans-affairs/vets-website/va-gov/pages/education/check-post-9-11-gi-bill-benefit-status.md

 **In your Post-9/11 Bill Statement of Benefits, you'll see:**
 - If you have any Post-GI Bill benefits
 - How much money you have left to use for your education or training
+- How much time you have left to use these benefits

 </div>
 </div>